tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-06-step-4-build-automation-using-fake.markdown

 "tools\FAKE\tools\Fake.exe" build.fsx
 pause
 ```
-It just download the Fake nuget package using the nuget.exe that we added earlier and call the fake.exe with the fsharp build script.
-This **build.fsx** script is not added yet.
-So, let's add them.
+It just download the Fake nuget package using the nuget.exe that we added earlier and call the fake.exe with the fsharp build script **build.fsx**.

 ### Adding build.fsx file